ICD is Ready to Support Member Countries to Address the Impact of COVID-19

 • New Products/Platforms: to introduce new products/mechanisms for addressing the requirements of our member countries.

-• Fast Track Processes: to adopt a fast track investment approach to respond member country requirements in an agile manner.
+• Fast Track Processes: to adopt a fast track investment approach to respond to member country requirements in an agile manner.